 Yet the keys to this engine are not trustless.
 The strings of cryptographic code that spark the ignition — controlling transfers and deposits on the blockchain — are vulnerable to theft and loss.

-Until now, these keys have typically been stored in databases, or shunted offline in hardware and paper wallets; all arrangements that sacrifice accessibility and fine-grained control for the sake of very limited security.
+Until now, these keys have typically been stored in databases, or shunted offline in hardware and paper crypto wallets; all arrangements that sacrifice accessibility and fine-grained control for the sake of very limited security.

 Qredo introduces a new paradigm: decentralized custody for decentralized assets.

 The security risk of centralized storage methods is well-documented.
-Private keys have been prised from hot wallets with malware, bamboozled by internal employees, and hacked in endless different ways in an endless game of hide and seek (one that hackers are winning with $1.9 bn looted in 2020).
+Private keys have been prised from hot crypto wallets with malware, bamboozled by internal employees, and hacked in endless different ways in an endless game of hide and seek (one that hackers are winning with $1.9 bn looted in 2020).

 Less well-documented is the impact that storing private keys in this way has on liquidity.
-Following Satoshi's vision of self-sovereignty often means squirrelling away private keys in hardware wallets, much like the plunder of pirates buried beneath the sand, where assets are subject to withdrawal delays and can't be readily deployed in the digital asset ecosystem.
+Following Satoshi's vision of self-sovereignty often means squirrelling away private keys in hardware crypto wallets, much like the plunder of pirates buried beneath the sand, where assets are subject to withdrawal delays and can't be readily deployed in the digital asset ecosystem.